Exploring the Impact of Model Scaling on Parameter-Efficient Tuning: Arbitrary Parameter-Efficient Tuning ( ) Methods

-Besides, we adopt a batch size of $32$ and a learning rate of 3e-4 with no warm-up for most of the \APET models and tasks.
+Besides, we adopt a batch size of $32$ and have no warm-up for most of the \APET models and tasks.
 In addition, The maximum input length is $128$ for single sentence tasks (SA) and $256$ for multi-sentence tasks (NLI, PI, QA, SUM).
 The maximum generation length is $1$ for classification tasks (SA, NLI, PI), $64$ for Multi-News, and $128$ for SAMSum.
+On the BERT, BLOOM, T5 models, we set their learning rates as \{3e-4\}, \{3e-4, 5e-5\}, \{1e-4, 1e-3, 1e-2\} respectively.
+Then, we choose the best performance to report.